 We provided a short break for unpaid carers throughout Cowal & Bute to luxury 5 star accommodation including sauna in the apartments and full use of all spa facilities and leisure facilities within the complex at Portavadie Marina.

 The Carers who attended enjoyed Full Scottish Breakfast each morning and fine dining/refreshments.
 All travel costs were fully funded and this included a day trip to Tarbert for those who wished to attend.

-We provided grants directly to carers who care for an adult who have serious mental health problems and mental illness.
+We provided grants directly to carers who live inn Argyll and Bute.

-Over the last year we have been running a programme of short breaks (residential and day events) for carers, and people being cared for, from the Gypsy/Traveller community living in Perth & Kinross, Lothian and Argyll.
+We organised a programme of short breaks (residential and day events) for carers, and those being cared for, from the Gypsy/Traveller community in rural and urban areas of Scotland.

 Each break was designed to reduce isolation, promote wellbeing and improve knowledge of mainstream carer-related services.